mmj-the-fighter/GraphicsLabFramework/README.md

 # GraphicsLabFramework
 A cross platform framework for implementing and
 studying basic algorithms in computer graphics.
+It uses SDL2 library.

 License:
 MIT License